 Are all babies born with blue eyes?

 The simple answer is no. Not all babies are born with blue eyes, although most Caucasian babies are.
-Babies with more skin and hair pigmentation, such as those of African American and Hispanic ethnicities, are less likely to be born with blue eyes.
+Babies with more skin and hair pigmentation are less likely to be born with blue eyes.
+Those of African American and Hispanic ethnicities, for example.

-Because Caucasian babies have less pigmentation in both the skin and hair, most are born with blue eyes, but most of them don’t stay that way.
-Only one in four adults have blue eyes and the reason for this is that babies’ eyes change to either brown or green.
+Because Caucasian babies have less pigmentation in both the skin and hair, most are born with blue eyes.
+But, many of them don’t stay that way.
+Only 17 percent of adults have blue eyes.
+The reason for this is that babies’ eyes change to either brown or green.

 When do babies’ eyes start to change?

-A baby’s eye color normally changes within the first six months of being born, but can keep changing until the age of three!
+A baby’s eye color normally changes within the first six months of being born.
+However, it can keep changing until the age of three!
 There is also no guarantee that your baby’s eyes will change.
 They may get lucky and get to keep those piercing baby blues!

 Our Ocu-Plus Formula Contains All 17 of the Vitamins, Minerals, and Herbal Supplements to Improve Your Eye Health!